Jane Sanders

-Mary Jane O'Meara Sanders (née O'Meara, formerly Driscoll; born January 3, 1950) is an American social worker, college administrator, activist, and political strategist.
-She was provost and interim president of Goddard College (1996–1997) and president of Burlington College (2004–2011).
-In 2017, she founded the think tank The Sanders Institute.
+Mary Jane Sanders (née O'Meara, formerly Driscoll; born January 3, 1950) is an American social worker, college administrator, activist, and political strategist.
+She was provost and interim president of Goddard College from 1996 to 1997 and president of Burlington College from 2004 to 2011.
+In 2017, Sanders founded the think tank The Sanders Institute.
 She has been married to U.S. Senator Bernie Sanders since 1988.
-She has also served as the first lady of Burlington, Vermont, during her husband's term as mayor.
+She has also served as first lady of Burlington, Vermont, during her second husband's term as mayor.

-Education and personal life
+Early life, education, and personal life

 Sanders was born Mary Jane O'Meara on January 3, 1950, and grew up in Brooklyn, New York City, as one of the five children of Bernadette Joan (Sheridan) and Benedict P. O'Meara.
 She is of Irish descent and was raised Catholic.
+O'Meara continues to observe Catholicism as of 2020.
 She attended Catholic schools, including Saint Saviour High School, before attending the University of Tennessee.
 O'Meara dropped out of school and moved back to Brooklyn with her first husband, David Driscoll.
 In 1975, they moved to Vermont when Driscoll's employer, IBM, transferred him.
 The couple divorced in 1980.
-She has three children (Heather Titus, Carina Driscoll, and David Driscoll) from her marriage with Driscoll, who were later adopted by Sanders.
+She has three children: Heather Titus, Carina Driscoll, and David Driscoll from her marriage with Driscoll, who were later adopted by Sanders.

 O'Meara finished her college degree at Goddard College in Plainfield, Vermont, with a bachelor's in social work.
-She met Bernie Sanders in 1981, ten days before his first campaign victory as Mayor of Burlington, and again at his victory party; the couple married in 1988.
+She met Bernie Sanders in 1981, ten days before his first campaign victory as Mayor of Burlington, and again at his victory party.
+The couple married in 1988.

 In 1996, she earned a doctorate in leadership studies in politics and education from Union Institute & University headquartered in Cincinnati, Ohio.